Illness anxiety disorder

-Because symptoms can be related to health problems, it's important to be evaluated by your health care provider if this hasn't already been done.
-If your provider believes that you may have illness anxiety disorder, he or she may refer you to a mental health provider.
+Because symptoms can be related to health problems, it's important to be evaluated by your primary care provider if this hasn't already been done.
+If your provider believes that you may have illness anxiety disorder, he or she may refer you to a mental health professional.

 Caring for a loved one

 Significant health anxiety can cause real distress for the person, and reassurance isn't always helpful.
 Sometimes, providing reassurance can make things worse.
 This can be frustrating and cause stress on families and relationships.
 Encourage your loved one to consider a mental health referral to learn ways to cope with illness anxiety disorder.

 The exact cause of illness anxiety disorder isn't clear, but these factors may play a role:

 - Beliefs.
 You may have a difficult time tolerating uncertainty over uncomfortable or unusual body sensations.
 This could lead you to misinterpret that all body sensations are serious, so you search for evidence to confirm that you have a serious disease.

 - Family.
 You may be more likely to have health anxiety if you had parents who worried too much about their own health or your health.

 - Past experience.
 You may have had experience with serious illness in childhood, so physical sensations may be frightening to you.

 Illness anxiety disorder usually begins in early or middle adulthood and may get worse with age.
 Often for older individuals, health-related anxiety may focus on the fear of losing their memory.

 Risk factors for illness anxiety disorder may include: